-Depending on the company, these benefits may include health insurance (required to be offered by larger companies), dental insurance, vision care, life insurance, paid vacation leave, personal leave, sick leave, child care, fitness, a retirement plan, and other optional benefits offered to employees and their families.
+Depending on the company, these benefits may include health insurance (required to be offered by larger companies), dental insurance, vision care, life insurance, legal insurance, paid vacation leave, personal leave, sick leave, child care, fitness, a retirement plan, and other optional benefits offered to employees and their families.

 These types of employee benefits that are offered are at the discretion of the employer or are covered under a labor agreement, so they will vary from company to company.
 According to the Bureau of Labor Statistics, the average number of annual paid holidays is 10.
 The average amount of vacation days are 9.4 after a year of service.

 Almost half the (medium and large) employers surveyed offered either a defined benefit or a defined contribution pension plan.
 About 75% offered health insurance, but almost all required some employee contribution towards the cost.
 It's not hard to look at the averages and see how your employer or your job offer measures up.

 In addition, there is an increasing use of bonuses, perks, and incentives by employers to recruit and retain employees.
 Look at the companies rated the best places to work and you'll discover many offer health club memberships, flexible schedules, daycare, tuition reimbursement, and even on-site dry cleaning.

 Watch Now: 9 Benefits Employees Really Want

 Under the Patient Protection and Affordable Care Act (Obamacare), minimum standards are set for health insurance companies regarding services and coverage.
 Most employers with 50 or more employees are required to offer health care plans, and individuals are required to have coverage.
 Health care exchanges have been set up for employees who aren't covered by employers or who elect to seek coverage outside their employer plans.